 From Northern to Southern Cali you can find some great locals hot springs.
 Whether you’re staying in Los Angeles, Calistoga, Truckee, or somewhere in-between, we’ve got you covered on the closest hot springs to town.
 Sometimes the best hot springs are the ones you can actually reach.

 While Los Angeles may be a sprawling metropolis that offers nearly every imaginable past-time, sometimes city-dwelling…

 Guide to California’s Natural Hot Springs

-California is rich in public and private hot springs, attracting many travelers around the year who simply visit to enjoy the therapeutic and healing powers of the mineral-rich waters.
-Some of these springs are accessible via simple and challenging hiking trails, whereas others are managed by hotel and spa services, also offering numerous accommodation options for overnight stays.
+California is rich in public and private hot springs, attracting many travelers around the year.
+Some of these natural geothermal springs are accessible via simple or challenging hiking trails, whereas others are managed by hotel and spa services, also offering numerous accommodation options for overnight stays.

-Calistoga Hot Springs, situated in Calistoga in the Napa Valley, comprises several smaller springs that have a varying temperature range.
+Calistoga Spa Hot Springs – Situated in Calistoga in the Napa Valley, this resort comprises several smaller springs that have a varying temperature range.
 Since the 1900s, a spa has also operated in the area offering facilities such as general spa services, a wellness center, and mud baths.
 Calistoga Spa Hot Springs comprises of four small mineral pools, and a large one referred to as the Roman Pool.

 Each of the four smaller pools features a variety of pools.
 These include a whirlpool, a lap pool with multiple lanes, a soaking pool, and a wading pool for kids.
 Of the three adult pools, the lap pool has the lowest temperature at 80oF or 26oC, the soaking pool has a temperature of 100oF or 37oC, and the whirlpool has the greatest temperature, regulated at 104oF or 40oC.